 No. We always work with a minimum of two photographers, partly to make sure we capture all the key shots but mostly because we can capture formal and candid photographs at the same time.

 On some occasions we may bring an additional photographer for which there is no extra charge.

 Can My Guests Take Pictures?

 Yes, providing they respect the work we are doing and understand how they may impact your photographs.
 We are very good at stopping them from getting in the way.

 Having other photographers around us can be a distraction and may cause you or your guests to look at the wrong camera at the wrong time and spoil the photographs we are taking for you.
 We will give everyone some time to take their own photos during the group shots and we are happy to give them some help if they have any questions.

-We will talk to you about your specific requirements, ask you to provide us with a full list of what you want and also ask you to give us the name of a "willing volunteer" who will organise the people that we need for each photo.
-And if you think of something on the day then just let us know.
+We will talk to you about your specific requirements and ask you to provide us with a full list of your "must have" photographs before the wedding day.
+We'll also ask you to nominate one or more "willing volunteers" who can help us to organise the people that we need for each photo.
+If you think of something else on the day then just let us know.